smarthomerocks/TinyOWC/README.md

 - **id** - 1-Wire id of the device (always unique)
 - **time** - "Unix epoc"-time (milliseconds since 1970-01-01), this is used to see how old this reading is.
+- **errors** - Number of errors detected when communicating with 1-Wire device.
+Many errors could indicate problems with wirings or the device.
 - **temp** - temperature in degrees celsius, with two decimals.
 - **lowLimit** - low limit temperature, below this temperature and the sensor should activate a actuator to start heating the room.
 - **highLimit** - high limit temperature, above this temperature and the sensor should deactivate a actuator to stop heating the room.